Skip to content

 Prompt Tips

-The quality of your AI-generated output depends heavily on how you write your prompt.
-This guide covers prompt writing techniques and the built-in optimization feature.
+The quality of your AI-generated output depends on how you write your prompt.
+This is a quick-start — for the comprehensive framework with camera language and shot recipes, see Prompting for Video Editors in Academy.

 modelBridge includes a one-click prompt optimizer.
-Click the sparkle button below the prompt field, and an AI rewrites your description into a model-optimized prompt — without requiring prompt engineering expertise.
+Click the sparkle button below the prompt field, and an AI rewrites your description into a model-optimized prompt.

 • Cost: approximately $0.01 per use (shown in hover tooltip)

-• How it works: your prompt is sent to an LLM that rewrites it with better structure, specificity, and model-appropriate language
+• How it works: your prompt is sent to an LLM that rewrites it with better structure and specificity

 Instead of…Try…